DHTMLX/docs-suite/docs/grid/api/grid_beforerowresize_event.md

 @signature: beforeRowResize: (row: IRow, events: Event, currentHeight: number) => boolean;

 @params:
-- row			object		an object with a row configuration
+- `row: object` - an object with a row configuration
-- e	            Event	    a native event object
+- `events: Event` - a native event object
-- currentHeight	number		the current height of the row
+- `currentHeight: number` - the current height of the row

 @returns:
-- result		boolean		false - to block resizing of a row, otherwise true
+Return `false` to block resizing of a row; otherwise, `true`.

 @example:
 grid.events.on("beforeRowResize", function(row, events, currentHeight) {